Preparing to go onsite with EventsAir

 Upcoming updates are also mentioned in client webinars.

-If you see that an update is planned for a time frame around the time of your event, it’s a good idea to “Pin” your current version and avoid having EventsAir updating just before or in the middle of your event.
+If you see that an update is planned for a time frame around the time of your event, you may want to “Pin” your current version and avoid having EventsAir updating just before or in the middle of your event.
+Talk to our Support team for more information.